 Inclusion, Diversity, Equity, Accessibility, & Social Justice (IDEAS)

-The IKT Guiding Principles partnership is committed to working towards helping transform research systems to prioritize inclusion, diversity, equity, accessibility, and social justice (IDEAS) by supporting meaningful research partnerships and fostering the use of the IKT Guiding Principles in practice.
-We are committed to fostering a diverse partnership in which partners can actively participate and achieve recognition on terms that are set fairly, democratically and transparently.
+The IKT Guiding Principles partnership is committed to transforming research systems to prioritize inclusion, diversity, equity, accessibility, and social justice (IDEAS).
+We support meaningful research partnerships and fostering the use of the IKT Guiding Principles in practice.
+We are committed to maintaining a diverse partnership in which partners can actively participate and achieve recognition on terms that are set fairly, democratically and transparently.

 Our partnership has adopted the acronym IDEAS to refer to our commitment to inclusion, diversity, equity, accessibility, and social justice.
 We see accessibility as an important and discrete factor that needs to be considered in our work.